Canadians by the thousands are looking for answers to their questions about bankruptcy and Canada bankruptcy trustees have the answers.

 First time filers with no surplus income are discharged in as little as 9 months.
 Those with surplus income will remain in bankruptcy for up to 21 months.
 Repeat filers with surplus income stay in bankruptcy for 3 years.

 As you noticed, the answer to many of these questions included an “It Depends” response.
+It's important to get answers that fit your specific situation and answer your specific questions about bankruptcy and Canada trustees can help.
 To get answers to how your bankruptcy questions will impact your unique financial situation, consult a trustee in your area.